farmOS/farmOS.org/src/content/index.md

 - Chat: [#farmOS on Matrix.org] or [#farmOS on IRC]
 - Calls: [Monthly community call] / [Weekly development call]

+farmOS consists of a number of Git repositories in the [farmOS GitHub Organization], as well as numerous community contributed modules and integrations.

 ## Follow farmOS

 Subscribe to the [farmOS newsletter]